Mauro Galetti: Early life and education

-In 1988, Galetti attended a talk by the Mexican ecologist Rodolfo Dirzo, who present for the first time his ideas about the impact of defaunation on plant communities.
-This talk influence him for the rest of his career.
+In 1988, Galetti attended a talk by the Mexican ecologist Rodolfo Dirzo, who presents for the first time his ideas about the impact of defaunation on plant communities.
+This talk influences him for the rest of his career.

-Galetti's enrolled in the Master's program at Universidade Estadual de Campinas in 1990 and by August 1992 (after 18 months) he received a Master's in Science diploma and moved to Cambridge in September 1992.
+Galetti enrolled in the Master's program at State University of Campinas in 1990 and by August 1992 (after 18 months) he received a Master's in Science diploma and moved to Cambridge in September 1992.
 From 1992 to 1996, he was enrolled in the Wildlife Research Group at Cambridge University, UK.
+He completed his master's degree in 15 months.

+At the Cambridge University, he worked at the Wildlife Research Group under David Chivers supervision.
+Other members of this lab. are Carlos Peres, Adriano Chiarello, Kim McConkey, Alfredo Cuarón.

 Career

 Galetti got his Ph.D. at University of Cambridge in 1996.
 In Cambridge, Galetti's was supervised by the primatologist David J. Chivers.
 At this time Galetti met a young primatologist Carlos A. Peres who influence him to study keystone species instead of primates.
 He decides to test the concept of keystone species in tropical forests for the first time, comparing the abundance of fruit-eating birds and mammals in areas with a dense population of palms Euterpe edulis with neighbor sites without palms.
-During their last year in Cambridge he spend a week in Seville with Pedro Jordano which changed his life.
-Jordano was a young scientist expert in frugivory and seed dispersal who took Galetti to Sierra de Cazorla and teach him about the Mediterranean ecosystems.
+During their last year in Cambridge he spent a week in Seville with Pedro Jordano which changed his life.
+Jordano was a young scientist expert in frugivory and seed dispersal who took Galetti to Sierra de Cazorla and taught him about the Mediterranean ecosystems.
 Before coming back to Brazil, Galetti's moved to Barito Ulu project in Kalimantan, Indonesia.
-He decided to spend a year studying for the first time seed dispersal by hornbills and sunbears, but after 3 months, a civil war irrupted in Indonesia and he decided to return to Brazil.
+He decided to spend a year studying for the first time seed dispersal by hornbills and sunbears, but after 3 months, a civil war erupted in Indonesia and he decided to return to Brazil.
 He was one of the first ecologists to study toucans and hornbills in the wild.

-After four months in Borneo, he moved back to Brazil and became a professor at Universidade Estadual Paulista in 1998 where he works at the Department of Biodiversity.
-He was a visiting scientist at Consejo Superior de Investigaciones Cientificas in Seville in 2007 and Thinker Professor at Stanford University from 2008 to 2009 at Center for Latin American Studies.
-During his period in Stanford, he was associated with Professor Rodolfo Dirzo, the father of defaunation ideas.
+After four months in Borneo, he moved back to Brazil and became a professor at São Paulo State University in 1998 where he works at the Department of Biodiversity.
+He was a visiting scientist at Spanish National Research Council in Seville in 2007 and Thinker Professor at Stanford University from 2008 to 2009 at Center for Latin American Studies.
+During his period at Stanford, he was associated with Professor Rodolfo Dirzo, the father of defaunation ideas.

 In 2017 he was Visiting Faculty at Aarhus Universitet, Denmark where he collaborated intensively with Dr. Jens-Christian Svenning.
 From 2020 to 2022 he was an associate professor at the University of Miami, FL, USA, and is a courtesy Associated Professor at Florida International University.

 Galetti was the pioneer in publishing about rewilding, particularly after visiting Kruger National Park in South Africa.
-They realized that most of the Brazilian cerrado is a Pleistocene megafauna defaunated ecosystem.
+He was the first to discuss that most of the Brazilian cerrado is a Pleistocene megafauna defaunated ecosystem.